lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

 sacct
 ```

-## command to check on resources a job used
+## command to check on resources a job used - this will only be accurate after the job finishes running
 ```
 seff [jobid]
 ```